vitorstabile/logic-programming-basics/README.md

 Example of a cake recipe algorithm:

-1. Preheat the oven
+1. Preheat the oven.
-2. Gather the ingredients
+2. Gather the ingredients.
-3. Measure out the ingredients
+3. Measure out the ingredients.
-4. Mix together the ingredients to make the batter
+4. Mix the ingredients to make the batter.
-5. Grease a pan
+5. Grease a pan.
-6. Pour the batter into the pan
+6. Pour the batter into the pan.
-7. Put the pan in the oven
+7. Put the pan in the oven.
-8. Set a timer
+8. Set a timer.
-9. When the timer goes off, take the pan out of the oven
+9. When the timer goes off, take the pan out of the oven.
 10. Enjoy!

-In Mathematic and Computer Science, an algorithm is any well-defined computational procedure that takes some value, or set of values, as input and produces some value, or set of values, as output.
+In Mathematics and Computer Science, an algorithm is any well-defined computational procedure that takes some value, or set of values, as input and produces some value, or set of values, as output.
 An algorithm is thus a sequence of computational steps that transform the input into the output [THOMAS C. CORMEN][cormen-url].

 Example of a bubble sort algorithm: